 Gross Income Test

-The dependent must not have had gross income in excess of the exemption amount for the year involved (does not apply if person is taxpayer’s child who is under 19 or is a student under 24) [IRC §152(c)(1)(A)].
+The third test is the gross income test.
+The dependent must not have had gross income in excess of the exemption amount for the year involved (does not apply if person is taxpayer’s child who is under 19 or is a student under 24.)
+IRC §152(c)(1)(A).

 Gross Income Defined

-All income in the form of money, property, and services that is not exempt from tax is gross income.
+For purposes of the gross income test, all income in the form of money, property, and services that is not exempt from tax is gross income.
+This includes the following: